Learn how to help your child or toddler with picky eating. Get practical tips and strategies you can start today for the picky eater in your life!

 Picky Eating Troubleshooting

-One thing to understand is that picky eating is a very broad term, and it encompasses some behaviors that may seem, well, a little strange or unusual.
+One thing to understand is that picky eating is a very broad term (to find out what type of picky eater your child might be click here), and it encompasses some behaviors that may seem, well, a little strange or unusual.
 These behaviors might leave you feeling a little stuck.
 This list below is your troubleshooting picky eating guide:

 - Sensitive to smell – Some picky eaters are extremely sensitive to smell.
 So much so that they complain if something they don’t like is even on the table.
 Know that you’re not alone, as it’s common among picky eaters.
 If you’re struggling moving forward because of food smells, focus on warning your child about smells before they come to the table, or into the kitchen where you’re cooking.
 Better yet get them involved with the cooking because the smell is usually gradual as the food begins to cook.